gatsperts/gatsby-source-graphcms/README.md

 # This plugin is deprecated.
-Gatsby now provides a universal way to connect to a graphql API via [this](https://www.gatsbyjs.org/packages/gatsby-source-graphql/) plugin.
-You can find an example on how to use it for GraphCMS integration [here](https://github.com/GraphCMS/graphcms-examples/tree/master/current/gatsby-source-plugin-blog).
+Gatsby now provides a universal way to connect to a graphql API via the [gatsby-source-graphql](https://www.gatsbyjs.org/packages/gatsby-source-graphql/) plugin.
+You can find an example on how to use it for GraphCMS integration at [rdela/gatsby-graphcms-rd](https://github.com/rdela/gatsby-graphcms-rd).

 # gatsby-source-graphcms